PlaidCloud/website/content/en/blog/_posts/2018-04-11-migrating-the-kubernetes-blog.md

 ### Call for reviewers

-The Kubernetes Blog needs more reviewers!
-If you're interested in contributing to the Kubernetes project and can participate on a regular, weekly basis, send an introductory email to [k8sblog@linuxfoundation.org](mailto:k8sblog@linuxfoundation.org).
+The PlaidCloud Blog needs more reviewers!
+If you're interested in contributing to the PlaidCloud project and can participate on a regular, weekly basis, send an introductory email to [k8sblog@linuxfoundation.org](mailto:k8sblog@linuxfoundation.org).